austinserif/lazy-reader/README.md

 Coming Soon!

 #### Tests
-To run tests for profile and article classes
+For profile and article class tests, run ``